-- Buyer marks the order as completed (users have met, product is delivered...) or the order is automatically marked as completed according to the admin settings.
+- Buyer or Admin marks the order as completed (users have met, product is delivered...) or the order is automatically marked as completed according to the marketplace settings.
 Money is then moved from the Stripe balance to the seller account.

 - Stripe transfers the money from the Stripe balance to the seller bank account.
 Stripe takes about 7 days to move the money.

 - Users can then review each other.